nuclear-multimessenger-astronomy/nmma/doc/installation.md

 ### Cloning nmma

 Then, you should go ahead and git clone the repository.
-Note that we link below to the main branch, but suggest making changes on your own fork (Please also se our [contributing guide](./contributing.html).
+Note that we link below to the main branch, but suggest making changes on your own fork (please also see our [contributing guide](./contributing.html)).

 	git clone git@github.com:nuclear-multimessenger-astronomy/nmma.git